herobd/FUDGE/README.md

 # Visual FUDGE: Form Understanding via Dynamic Graph Editing

-This is the code for our ICDAR 2021 paper "Visual FUDGE: Form Understanding via Dynamic Graph Editing" (TODO arXiv link)
+This is the code for our ICDAR 2021 paper "Visual FUDGE: Form Understanding via Dynamic Graph Editing" (http://arxiv.org/abs/2105.08194)

+This is still getting cleaned up and tweaked.
+This README is not up to date.
+I'll probably be done in about a month.

 This code is licensed under GNU GPL v3.
 If you would like it distributed to you under a different license, please contact me (briandavis@byu.net).